 If you’re following the traditional school calendar, like we are, we’ve nearly made it to the end of the school year!
-If you’re anything like me, you may have a tendency to feel a bit crispy around the edges in the month of May.
+If you’re anything like me, you may have a tendency to feel a bit crispy around the edges as we approach May.
 Sometimes our homeschooling years can feel long… a bit too long even.

 Before you hang up your hat for the summer, however, there are some things you should plan to do to end your year successfully.